tonmatos/company-service-clean-architecture/README.md

 ## Architecture

-In this project the concept of Clean Architecture is used with modular separation;
+In this project the concept of Clean Architecture is used with modular separation

 <p align="center">